Domestic Abuse Exemption/Extender

 Expanded Temporary Homeless Assistance

 An apparently eligible applicant, who is fleeing domestic abuse and who provides a sworn statement of past or present abuse, is considered homeless and may be eligible for up to 32 days of Expanded THA.
-The available income and assets (such as cash on hand) used to meet the applicant's needs at the time of application is used to determine the immediate need property limit.
+The available income and assets (such as cash on hand) used to meet the applicant's needs at the time of application are used to determine the immediate need property limit.
 Additionally, the income and assets of the alleged abuser are not considered when determining eligibility for Expanded THA.

 Refer to Expanded Temporary Homeless Assistance for details.